-While we didn’t actually go inside, we found the view and walk along the Jesuit College to be notable and worth seeing for yourself as well as a great photo spot.
+While we didn’t actually go inside, we found the view and walk along the Jesuit College to be one of the most photogenic things to do in Kutna Hora.

 The Chocolate Museum

-If you like chocolate, and who doesn’t?
-Be sure to visit the small and incredibly adorable chocolate museum in Kutna Hora.
-The small museum has a collection of molds, canisters, and other artifacts of the once popular Czech chocolate brand Lidka that sold internationally.
+If you like chocolate, be sure to visit the small and incredibly adorable Chocolate Museum in Kutna Hora.
+The small museum has a collection of molds, canisters, and other artifacts of the once popular Czech chocolate brand Lidka that was sold internationally.

 The kind owner explained a bit of the history and some of the artifacts leftover from Lidka.
-Basically, the original owner wouldn’t hand over his secret recipe of successful chocolate over during the communist takeover and destroyed everything rather than fold to the communist party.
-He fled the country and his famed chocolate ended up being mimicked by locals without the quality.
+Basically, the original owner wouldn’t hand over his secret recipe of successful chocolate during the communist takeover.
+Instead, he destroyed everything and fled the country.
+His famed chocolate ended up being mimicked by locals without the quality.

 In 1993 they completely stopped making chocolate until 2012 when this shop opened its doors.
-The chocolate sold there is divine and they sell a variety of gourmet chocolate bar flavors including favorites like milk and dark chocolate to sheep milk chocolate, tea infused chocolate and even spicy chocolate that will make you sweat.
+The chocolate sold there is divine.
+They sell a variety of gourmet chocolate bar flavors including favorites like milk and dark chocolate .
+Some more unique styles include sheep milk, tea-infused, and even spicy chocolate to make you sweat!
 No joke, the spicy chocolate is insanely hot and a fun souvenir to bring back and make your friends try.

 We left after sampling a few flavors each with a chocolate bar that didn’t make it 24 hours without being completely eaten.
 My favorite was the Earl Grey chocolate and Scott’s was the white Panda chocolate bar.
 Make sure you stop by and try some for yourself!
 You won’t regret it.

-There are some sharp turns that have signs warning you when to brake, while this seems super sketchy to look at it was totally safe and you actually do not go too fast.
+There are some sharp turns that have signs warning you when to brake.
+While this seems super sketchy to look at, it was totally safe and you actually do not go too fast.
 This was a really fun experience and is totally worth the $3 for the small joy ride.
-Be sure to check this out while you’re in Kutna Hora, you may never have an opportunity like this again!
+Be sure to check out this fun thing to do in Kutna Hora.
+You may never have an opportunity like this again!

-Walking through you will witness mounds of skulls and bones behind gates, a giant chandelier of skulls and bones, skulls and bones arranged like birthday streamers, and even a coat of arms made out of bones.
+Walking through the Sedlec Ossuary, you will witness mounds of skulls and bones behind gates, a giant chandelier of skulls and bones, skulls and bones arranged like birthday streamers, and even a coat of arms made out of bones.